zuarbase/mitto-plugin-reqres/README.md

 # Mitto Plugin for ReqRes

-Example plugin for Mitto (version at the time of publishing was 2.8.7) which reads users from https://reqres/api/users.
-It has not been tested on any other endpoints.
+Example plugin for Mitto (version at the time of publishing was 2.8.7).

-Create a Mitto `io` job with the job config below to pipe user data from ReqRes and store it in Mitto's PostgreSQL database:
+Create a Mitto `io` job with the job config below to pipe user data from ReqRes (https://reqres.in/api/users) and store it in Mitto's PostgreSQL database:
 ```json
 {
     "input": {